 The dissertation prospectus should both accurately describe the dissertation project and clearly demonstrate its impact on contemporary European Studies.
-The list of funding obtained should state the names and amounts of any grants already obtained, as well as the names of other funding sources—internal and external—to which the applicant has applied or intends to apply.
+The list of funding obtained should state the names and amounts of any grants already obtained, as well as the names of other funding sources—internal and external—to which the applicant has applied or intends to apply, including expected decision dates.

 One letter of recommendation must be from the applicant’s principal dissertation advisor.
 It should express the advisor’s support for the proposal and explicitly state that the student is on course to finish the dissertation in a timely manner.
 The second letter of recommendation should be from a different faculty member who is familiar with the student’s academic work, preferably someone also familiar with the dissertation project.

 A complete student portion of the application must be submitted to the online application form no later than 11:59pm on the deadline day.
 Letters of recommendation may be submitted up to two business days past the grant deadline day (excluding weekends), and may be submitted to the Student Coordinator of the Nanovic Institute directly via email, if desired.

 Failure to submit all required materials promptly may result in the application being excluded from consideration.
 Complete applications will be considered by a committee of the institute’s fellows and directors, and initial fellowship offers will be made within six weeks of the application deadline.
 The process may or may not close--at the institute's discretion--until all fellowships are filled, so some applicants may not have final decisions in hand until later than six weeks past the application deadline.
 Please note that application materials will not be returned.